tarushigoel23/tarushigoel23/README.md

 🧪 Constantly experimenting with AI, ML, automation

+💡 Interests:
+  Aside from my interest in the field of Computer Science, I am interested in:
+  Writing
+  Law
+  Psychology
+  Forensic Science

 <!--
 **tarushigoel23/tarushigoel23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.